Convex-Dev/design/docs/cad/003_encoding/README.md

 Applications SHOULD use the Blob type (`0x31`) for data which has a different binary encoding.
 This allows applications to encode arbitrary data in CAD3 structures with custom encodings or using other standards.

 Implementations MUST preserve CAD3 encoded values, even if they do not recognise the meaning.
-This ensures that implementations are compatible and can relay application specific data even if they do not understand it.
+This ensures that implementations are compatible with all applications and systems can relay application specific data even if they do not understand it.

 In practice this means:
 - Applications can define what a particular cell value means in context, e.g. the vector `[1 17 :owns]` might represent an edge in a graph where entity `1` "owns" entity `17`
 - Certain categories of values (`0xAn`, `0xCn`, `0xDn` and `0xEn`) are explicitly intended for application usage
 - Independent of semantic meaning, applications can encode and decode arbitrary CAD3 data using a suitable implementation library.

+Application developers SHOULD document their extensions so that other developers are able to interpret their extension values if required.

 ## Encoding Format